 order to set the manager ssl mode.

-After bootstrap, you can use
+After bootstrap, use

 cfy ssl command to enable or disable